YinJC/uk-tex-faq/FAQ-whyfree.md

----
-layout: page
-title: If TeX is so good, how come it's free?
+# If TeX is so good, how come it's free?
----

 It's free because Knuth chose to make it so (he makes money from royalties on his TeX books, which still sell well).
 He is